 Within the city of Birmingham, Interstates 20 & 59 expand to eight lanes to Interstate 65.
 A portion of this stretch, between Exit 108 and Exit 112, was reconstructed in 2012 during separate 30-day shut downs of the respective roadways.
 The resurfacing project cost $9.5 million.1 The exchange with I-65 is locally known as Malfunction Junction due to the left side ramps connecting the two busy freeways.

-A lengthy viaduct carries Interstates 20 & 59 east from I-65 along northern reaches of Downtown Birmingham to the north end of the Red Mountain Expressway (U.S. 31 & 280).
+A lengthy viaduct carries I-59/20 east from I-65 along northern reaches of Downtown Birmingham to the north end of the Red Mountain Expressway (U.S. 31 & 280).
 The elevated roadway opened in 1971.
-Capacity issues and deterioration of the structure led to ALDOT proposals to replace the stretch of freeway with a new bridge system.
-Alternate plans studied previously involved rerouting the freeway onto a new alignment to the north along the Finley Boulevard corridor or building it below grade.2
+Capacity issues and deterioration of the structure resulted in ALDOT proposals to replace the stretch of freeway with a new bridge system.
+Alternate plans studied previously involved rerouting the freeway northward along the Finley Boulevard corridor or building it below grade.2

-The $362-million plan to replace the I-20/59 viaduct in Birmingham includes several changes to on and off-ramps.
-Ramps from 18th Street and to 22nd Street will be removed and a new ramp to 17th Street will be added.
-New flyovers will connect I-65 with the viaduct and the 17th Street exit.
-The Sixth Avenue North ramp from I-20/59 east will be replaced with a new ramp for Eighth Avenue North.
-A system of ramps will also serve the viaduct from 11th Avenue North from Downtown.3 Changes to the design to improve access to Norwood, Druid Hills and Fountain Heights and the industrial corridor along 31st Street increased costs to near $400 million by April 2015.4
+The $362-million plan to replace the I-59/20 viaduct in Birmingham includes several changes to the entrance and off-ramps.
+Ramps from 18th Street and to 22nd Street were removed and a new ramp to 17th Street was added.
+New flyovers were constructed to connect I-65 with the viaduct and the 17th Street exit.
+The Sixth Avenue North ramp from I-20/59 east was replaced with a new ramp for Eighth Avenue North.
+A system of ramps were also built to link the viaduct from 11th Avenue North at Downtown.3 Changes to the design to improve access to Norwood, Druid Hills and Fountain Heights and the industrial corridor along 31st Street increased costs to near $400 million by April 2015.4

 Work on the now $450-million, four-year project to replace the I-20/59 viaduct commenced in August 2015 on preliminary improvements to area bridges and road segments.
-Split into three phases, work on the new ramps commences in spring 2016.
-These will be completed before the original ramps are closed to maintain access to Downtown during construction.
+Split into three phases, work on the new ramps started in Spring 2016.
+These were completed before the original ramps closed so that access to Downtown was maintained during construction.
 Phase three involves demolition of the 1971-viaducts and building their replacements as through traffic diverts to I-459.5

 Interstates 20 and 59 separate by Birmingham-Shuttlesworth International Airport (BHM) at a trumpet interchange.
 I-59 turns northeast to Gadsden and north Georgia while I-20 maintains an eastern heading through Irondale, Leeds and Moody to exit the Birmingham suburbs.
 A $38.5 million project reconstructed I-20 between the split with I-59 and Interstate 459 during 2013.
 Similar to the work west of I-65, construction involved shutting down one roadway to expedite work.6